 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for dietitians and nutritionists should increase 20% from 2010-2020, which is above average compared to other career fields.
-The average salary for these professionals was $56,170 as of May 2012, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for dietitians and nutritionists should increase 11% from 2018-2028, which is much faster than the average for all occupations.
+The average salary for these professionals was $60,370 as of May 2018, reports the BLS.

 Demand for dietetics and nutritional counseling, treatment and service continue to grow in public as well as private delivery systems.
 Dietitians and nutritionists work in such settings as industry and business, hospitals and clinics, government agencies, colleges and universities, international health organizations and agencies and research firms.